Contraception / Birth Control is Not Forbidden

 "Do not say falsely, 'this is lawful and that is prohibited', inventing a lie about Allah..."
 (Qur'an 16:116)

-They also teach that a husband can prevent the use of contraception forcefully due to her requirement to "obey" the husband and his "right" to have children (as many as he likes).
-See The Myth that Women have to "Obey" their Husbands.
+It is taught that a man can forcefully prevent the use of contraception due to a wife's obligation to "obey" the husband and his right to have as many children as he likes.
+See The Myth that Women have to "Obey" their Husbands, and Is Having More Children Islamic?

 There are forms of birth-control that involve surgery / physical alterations to the human body (e.g. vasectomy, tubal litigation, hysterectomy etc.).
 Such forms are against the Qur'an as Allah teaches against cutting / making physical alterations to the body: